dalpo/sublime-text-haml-sass/README.txt

 2. Once that folder is open, close Sublime Text 2.

-3. Move the two directories: /Ruby Sass/, and /Ruby Haml/ to that folder.
+3. Move the two directories, "/Ruby Sass/" and "/Ruby Haml/" to that folder.

 4. Restart Sublime Text 2.